Design principles for shift current photovoltaics

 Our results were made possible by the derivation of a new sum rule appropriate for tight-binding models.
 With this sum rule, our work can be easily extended to tight-binding models with more than two bands, or systems where the minimum direct gap is not at a time-reversal invariant momentum.
 We expect that the formalism developed here will provide the necessary link to combine ab-initio methods with effective models, allowing for more in-depth, systematic study of shift current photovoltaics.

 Our results should be compared to known ferroelectric materials that have been recently studied.
-In the relevant range of energies for sunlight, $\omega \leq 4$ eV, we find peak values of 0.1 mA/W in BiFeO$_3$ ~\cite{YZR12}, 1 mA/W in hybrid perovskites~\cite{ZTW15} and a maximum 10-15 mA/W in BaTiO$_3$\cite{YR12} or NaAsSe$_2$~\cite{BYZ14}.
-For the realistic materials we propose, the peak response can reach twice that value, and with the additional advantage that the peak is by construction at the band edge.
-Moreover, as Fig. Fig.~\ref{fig:SC_vs_omega}(c) and Fig.~\ref{phasediag}(b) show, peak responses on the order of several hundreds of mA/W could be achieved with materials closer to the semi-Dirac regime.
-To compare with conventional photovoltaic mechanisms, the total current per intensity of a crystalline Si solar cell exposed to sunlight is about 400 mA/W~\cite{flexible}.
+In the visible range of frequencies, $\omega \leq 3$ eV, we find peak values of 0.1 mAW$^{-1}$ in BiFeO$_3$ ~\cite{YZR12}, 1 mAW$^{-1}$ in hybrid perovskites~\cite{ZTW15} and a maximum 10 mAW$^{-1}$ in BaTiO$_3$\cite{YR12} or NaAsSe$_2$~\cite{BYZ14}.
+The realistic materials that we propose present larger responsivities, with the additional advantage that the peak is by construction at the band edge.
+Moreover, as Fig. Fig.~\ref{fig:SC_vs_omega}(c) and Fig.~\ref{phasediag}(b) show, peak responses on the order of several hundreds of mAW$^{-1}$ could be achieved with materials closer to the semi-Dirac regime.
+To compare with conventional photovoltaic mechanisms, the total current per intensity of a crystalline Si solar cell exposed to sunlight is about 400 mAW$^{-1}$~\cite{flexible}.

-Given these numbers, our work is a tantalizing sign that shift current photovoltaics capable of surpassing conventional solar cells may be close at hand, and a push to investigate their full potential using a combination of these novel and also established techniques is warranted.
+Given these numbers, our work is a sign that shift current photovoltaics capable of surpassing conventional solar cells may be close at hand, and a push to investigate their full potential using methods discussed in this work -- along with established techniques -- is warranted.
 We believe that the simple principles derived in our work will serve as a guide for both theory and experiment in the development and optimization of the next generation of shift current photovoltaics.

-\textbf{Methods}
+\textit{\textbf{Methods}}

 \textbf{Shift current} - To make contact with previous work, we note the shift current integrand in Eq.~\ref{integrandd} is sometimes expressed in terms of the phase of the inter-band matrix element $r^b_{nm}= |r^b_{nm}| e^{i\phi_{nm}^b}$ as $I^{abb}_{nm} = |r^b_{nm}|^2 R^{a,b}_{nm}$ where